ShigekiKishi/Statisticalmodels_vs_Machinelearning/README.md

 mkdir random
 mkdir shuffle

-# move all csv files in Kishi's dataset into random and shuffle directories
+# move all csv files in the dataset into random and shuffle directories

 mkdir -p random4dnn
 for fpath in `ls random`